 Don’t underestimate the power of a phone call or coffee date to instantly lift your mood.
 Playing long distance phone tag?
 Send them a little something to let them know you’re thinking of them.

-It can be tough to prioritize but aim for 7-8 hours a night, and try to keep your bedtime hour consistent.
+Sleep can be tough to prioritize, especially for those working from home, but aim for 7-8 hours a night, and try to keep your bedtime hour consistent.
 In the morning, skip the snooze button.
 Oversleeping can actually make you more tired.

-The benefits of indoor plants far outweigh any effort it takes to care for them.
+The benefits of houseplants far outweigh any effort it takes to take care of them.
 Studies have shown indoor plants can boost your mood, increase your productivity, concentration, and creativity, and reduce your stress and fatigue.
 Get every room in your home a plant, STAT (we’re not biased or anything).

 Your home should always be your oasis, but especially in the wintertime when you might be spending more time indoors than you’d like to.
-Invest in home goods that bring you joy – a cozy new blanket, or colorful new planter for your favorite plant, or a new piece of art for above the couch.
+Invest in home goods that bring you joy—a cozy new blanket, a colorful watering can for your new plants, or a new piece of art for above the couch.